Table of Contents

 Numerical values are configured using a slider.
 The syntax is:

-minValue and maxValue can also be replaced by - which means unlimited.
+minValue and maxValue can also be represented by -

 If minValue and maxValue are the same (the respective pair for vectors), no selection is possible and the value is fixed.